lwa-project/session_schedules/README.md

   Script to validate SDFs via the validation interfaces available in sdf.py and with the tpss executable.
 This validator runs tpss up to level 2.

+calibratorSearch.py
+  GUI for searching the VLSSr for phase calibrators suitable for the LWA single baseline interferometer.

 Other Contents
 --------------
 docs